 12-year annual range

-The high-low bars show the annual range of the EIA monthly residential series; the horizontal mark is the calendar-year average.
-Two episodes are visible: the 2014 polar vortex peak (Feb 2014, $4.011 per gallon, an all-time monthly high in the EIA archive), and the 2022 supply disruption following the Russia-Ukraine conflict, which raised the global NGL floor and kept the calendar-year average above $2.85 (EIA Today in Energy).
+The high-low bars show each calendar year's range across the published EIA weekly residential readings (the survey runs October through March); the horizontal mark is that year's average.
+Two episodes are visible: the 2014 polar vortex peak (week ending 27 January 2014, $4.010 per gallon, the all-time high in the weekly archive), and the 2022 supply disruption following the Russia-Ukraine conflict, which raised the global NGL floor and pushed the 2022 average to $2.759 (EIA Today in Energy).

 $2.00$2.50$3.00$3.50$4.00201420152016201720182019202020212022202320242025$ / gallonAnnual high to low rangeAnnual average

-Annual high, low, and average of the EIA monthly US average residential propane price (M_EPLLPA_PRS_NUS_DPG).
+Annual high, low, and average of the EIA weekly US average residential propane price (W_EPLLPA_PRS_NUS_DPG), across the October-March weeks the survey publishes each year.
 2014 polar vortex and 2022 NGL repricing are visible in the bar height.

 Annual figures